hammerheim-game/hammerheim-rules/5-warbands.md

 3 Dagger
 4 Axe
 5 Sword
-6 Suit of light armour
+6 Suit of light armor

 (44) Straggler
 Your warband encounters one of the survivors of Mordheim,